typhomnt/Website/content/post/raymarching_intro.md

 	,Plane(vec3(1,0,0),5.0f),Plane(vec3(-1,0,0),5.0f));

-Lets now compute the scene SDF at the current ray point $p$ within the chained list of surface operators, defining a single sphere at this point.
-We iterate through each chain list, compute their related SDF by iterativelly appliying SDF operators and returns the closest computed distance amoung all chained lists.
+Lets now compute the scene SDF at the current ray point $p$ within the chained list of surface operators, defining a single sphere.
+We iterate through each chain list, compute their related SDF by iterativelly appliying SDF operators and returns the closest computed distance among all chained lists (only one in our case).

 	ISObj sceneSDF(in vec3 point)
 	{